 All personnel are subject to assignment and reassignment by the superintendent or designee when the superintendent or designee determines that the assignment or reassignment is in the best interest of the district.
 Reassignment is a transfer to another position, department, or facility that does not necessitate a change in the employment contract.
 Campus reassignments must be approved by the principal at the receiving campus except when reassignments are due to enrollment shifts or program changes.
-Extracurricular or supplemental duty assignment is part of a dual-assignment contract.
+Extracurricular or supplemental duty assignments may be reassigned at any time unless an extracurricular or supplemental duty assignment is part of a dual-assignment contract.
 Employees who object to a reassignment may follow the district process for employee complaints as outlined in this handbook and district policy DGBA (Local).